cmstead/signet/README.md

 "Array`<number>`, `[number]` => number"

+## Usage

+Signet can be used two different ways to sign your functions, as a function wrapper or as a decoration of your function.
+Below are examples of the two use cases:

+Function wrapper style:

+    const add = signet.sign('number, number => number',
+        function add (a, b) {
+            return a + b;
+        }
+    );

+    console.log(add.signature); // number, number => number

+Function decoration style:

+    signet.sign('number, number => number', add);
+    function add (a, b) {
+        return a + b;
+    }

+Signet signatures are immutable, which means once they are declared, they cannot be tampered with.
+This adds a guarantee to the stability of your in-code documentation.
+Let's take a look:

+    signet.sign('number, number => number', add);

+    add.signature = 'I am trying to change the signature property';
+    console.log(add.signature); // number, number => number

+## Development

 Signet development will proceed following the checklist below.
 The intent is to deliver useful behavior at each step, so the list should be viewed as a planned output order.

-- [ ] Set type signature string on a function with the signature property (signet.sign)
+- [x] Set type signature string on a function with the signature property (signet.sign)
+- [x] Preliminary validation of signature string for general format (full correctness not required)
 - [ ] Validation of signature string, ensuring only valid signature strings are added (parsing and interpretation)
 - [ ] Test validation of signature string, when possible, to ensure signature is fresh and valid; only basic Javascript types will be tested